warmrobot/gulp-require-tasks/README.md

 ## Features

 - Loads individual task files recursively from the specified directory
-- The name of the task is inferred from the directory structure, e.g. `build:styles:clean`
+- The name of the task is inferred from the directory structure, e.g. `styles:preprocess:clean`
 - Easily integrates into the `gulpfile.js` without breaking your existing tasks
 - Gulp instance and task callback are automatically passed to your task function
 - Very flexible: almost all aspects of the module is configurable